Florida Recount Wrapping Up, But One County Unable To Tally ‘A Significant Amount’ Of Votes By Deadline

 — Frances Robles (@FrancesRobles) November 15, 2018

 Separately, Judge Walker ruled on Thursday that the Florida law giving county election officials the authority to reject vote-by-mail and provisional ballots because the voters’ signatures did not match the ones that were on file “threatens to unconstitutionally disenfranchise thousands of voters,” the New York Times reported.
-A new deadline of 5 p.m.
-Saturday was given to resolve problems with ballots containing mismatched signatures, giving voters until this weekend to confirm their identities.
+A new deadline of 5 p.m. on Saturday was given to resolve problems with ballots containing mismatched signatures, giving voters until this weekend to confirm their identities.

 BREAKING: #Florida judge allows voters who were notified of mismatched signatures on their ballots after Nov.
 5th the chance to correct it by Saturday at 5pm. https://t.co/OxLmPkg6LX #News6 pic.twitter.com/VqNRSoBzbw